Freedom Circle logo

 Ayn Rand on Aristotle, by George H. Smith, 4 Mar 2016

-Examines Rand's appreciative view of Aristotle based on his epistemological theories while disregarding his comments on slavery, racism and coercive government laws
+Examines Rand's appreciative view of Aristotle based on his epistemological theories yet she seems to have disregarded his comments on slavery, racism and coercive government laws

-... according to Rand, 'Aristotle is the father of Individualism' (Letters of Ayn Rand, 17 April 1948). ...
-It is quite astonishing that Rand could make claims like this, while blanking out the deleterious influence of Aristotle's political ideas. ...
-The major culprit here was Rand's belief that a philosopher's metaphysics and especially his epistemology trump everything else, that his fundamental view of reality and his theory of knowledge will ultimately determine his influence on later thinkers.
+Ayn Rand detested racism, which she denounced as "an evil, irrational and morally contemptible doctrine" ...
+[A]ccording to Rand, "Aristotle is the father of Individualism" (Letters of Ayn Rand, 17 April 1948) ...
+It is quite astonishing that Rand could make claims like this, while blanking out the deleterious influence of Aristotle's political ideas ...
+The major culprit here was Rand's belief that a philosopher's metaphysics and especially his epistemology trump everything else, that his fundamental view of reality and his theory of knowledge will ultimately determine his influence ...

 Branden, Nathaniel (1930-2014), by Chris Matthew Sciabarra, The Encyclopedia of Libertarianism, 15 Aug 2008